Mark's random set of utilities

 # Base URL for web links to irods objects

-mus secret set irods_web 'https://mango.kuleuven.be/data-object/view'
+mus config secret-set irods_web 'https://mango.kuleuven.be/data-object/view'

 # Base URL to store data on irods

-mus secret set irods_home '/gbiomed/home/BADS/mus'
+mus config secret-set irods_home '/gbiomed/home/BADS/mus'

 you can run the icommands in docker, configure mus